Name and Shame

 Asfafaweb – check a website if they are doing things correctly.

-https://shaming.tumblr.com/ – (blog) websites that asks you to login using an unencrypted connection.
+https://shaming.tumblr.com/ – (blog) websites that ask users to login using an unencrypted connection.

 Mail: